Description:- Charminar, State: Telangana

 founded by and named after Mir Osman Ali Khan,

-Indian university to have Urdu as a medium of instruction —
+Indian university to have Urdu as a medium of instruction—but with English as

 a compulsory subject.
 As of 2012, the university hosts 3,700 international